HL7/davinci-alerts/source/pages/index.md

 -   Community Care
 -->

-### Workflow Overview
+## Workflow Overview

 -  *See the [Framework] page for a detailed description of the technical workflow and API guidance*

 An event or request triggers an Alert Sender to notify either an Alert Intermediary or Recipient with an "Alert Bundle" object.
-This version of the guide defines a single type of push notification: a named [operation] to a FHIR endpoint.
+This version of the guide defines a single type of push alert notification: a named [operation] to a FHIR endpoint.
 The basic process diagrams in Figure 2 shows the process where the Alert Sender transacts directly with the Alert Recipient.
 Figure 3 shows the process where the Alert Sender transacts with the Alert Intermediary (aka clearinghouse) which in turn interacts with the Alert Recipient.
 Although not represented in the figure, there may be multiple Alert Intermediaries.

 {% include img-portrait.html img="basic_process.svg" caption="Figure 2" %}